mipum/PPShazam/README.md

 We're now focusing on the first wave.
 For PoC we use a `fma_small` music library (see discussion on larger datasets at [Next steps](#next-steps))

+In order to train various types and flavors of models, need to prepare multiple datasets od spectrogram images.
+This is done in [Image_dataset_from_FMA.ipynb](Image_dataset_from_FMA.ipynb) notebook.

+### Audio augmentations
+ - for audio augmentations we use the [`audiomentations`](https://github.com/iver56/audiomentations) library
+ - we produce three levels of audio augmentations - `small`, `medium` and `large` (see `augment_policies` dict in the notebook).
+The idea is to train the models on `large` augmentations for maximum resilience.
+In the [Evaluation](#evaluation) section, we will be testing the system on queries of all the three levels of augmentations, and observe differences in resulting accuracy
+ - as a part of `medium` and `large` augmentations, we use [ESC: Dataset for Environmental Sound Classification](https://huggingface.co/datasets/ashraq/esc50) as a source of background noises.
+The idea is to train the system to be robust for queries with background noise

+The resulting datasets uploaded to [HuggingFace Hub](https://huggingface.co/arieg).
+These are the datasets of interest:
+ - `arieg/cluster{XX}_large_150` - 150 large augmentations for each of the clusters, XX is a cluster id.
+Used for training of intra-cluster classification model
+ - `arieg/8000_large_4_siamclusters` - spectrogram of an original audio, plus 4 large augmentations per each of 8000 tracks.
+Used for training of cluster classification model
+ - `arieg/cluster{XX}_{augmentation}_10` - 10 augmented tracks per cluster, with each of 3 levels of augmentation.
+Used for end-to-end testing
+### Clustering

 ## Quantization aware implementation<a name="quantization-aware-implementation"></a>

 ## Evaluation<a name="evaluation"></a>